License Effective Period

 We must know how your previous marriage, civil union or substantially similar legal relationship ended, including the date, county and state in which it ended.
 If a prior marriage, civil union or substantially similar legal relationship ended within the last six months, the County Clerk’s office must see a certified copy (a photocopy is not sufficient) of the death record, divorce, dissolution or annulment decree.
-Parties to a civil union, if the license was issued by this office, may convert the civil union to a marriage without a ceremony.

 All applicants are required to show proof of age.
 We accept a certified copy of a birth certificate, a valid driver’s license, a draft card, state identification, U.S. Passport or military identification.
 If you are 16 or 17, you must bring a certified copy of your birth certificate.